-My life has been shaped by music, in particular indie bands of the late 90s and early noughties, with Feeder and Easyworld having a huge impact on me during my teenage years.
+My earlier life was very much shaped by music, in particular indie bands of the late 90s and early noughties, with Feeder and Easyworld having a huge impact on me during my teenage years.
 I have travelled the country attending gigs and met some of my closest friends through online fan communities.
 I love going to festivals as it combines the joy of camping with live music and I always try to get to Glastonbury (when I can get tickets!!), which is one of the most amazing experiences in the world.
-At school I played the flute and sang in choirs, but both of these hobbies have fell by the wayside since adulthood.
-In recent years I’ve been trying to teach myself piano, but I don’t have the co-ordination, time or discipline to practice enough to be good at it.
+At school I played the flute and sang in choirs, but both of these hobbies have largely fell by the wayside since adulthood, although I have been a member of the Manchester Civil Service Choir and the Falklands Community Choir in more recent years.
+I’ve also been trying to teach myself piano on and off for years, but I don’t have the co-ordination, time or discipline to get good enough at it.

 In 2013, I stepped into the unfamiliar world of improvised comedy.
 I’ve enjoyed taking part in a number of ‘improv’ workshops, including long-form, short-form and musical, mainly through ComedySportz UK who are based in Manchester, but also at weekends away organised by a group of improvisers – The Great British Improv Project, who run co-operative events in the midlands.
 Improv is terrifying and really challenges you to step out of your comfort zone, turn off the internal filter and just go with the flow, but I think it is a great skill to learn and hugely valuable in the workplace too.
 Improv teaches you to listen, embrace and build upon mistakes and to trust in your team – all useful qualities which can be very handy in life.
 I also love watching live comedy and try to get to shows in Manchester and up to Edinburgh Fringe most years.